abheesht17/abheesht17/README.md

 ### Hi there, I am Abheesht Sharma 👋
 I'm a fifth year undergraduate at [BITS Goa](https://www.bits-pilani.ac.in/goa/) pursuing B.E.
 Computer Science and M.Sc.
 Mathematics.
 I am currently working at Nutanix in the Overlay Networking team as a Member of Technical Staff Intern.
 On the research front, I am interning at [Carnegie Mellon University](https://www.cmu.edu/) and [APPCAIR, BITS Goa](https://www.bits-pilani.ac.in/appcair/), with special focus on Clinical NLP.
+I'm also working on building a [playground](https://github.com/Adversarial-Deep-Learning/code-soup) for Adversarial Deep Learning.

 <!--
 **abheesht17/abheesht17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.